intel/FPGA-Devcloud/main/QuickStartGuides/OpenCL_Program_PAC_Quickstart/Arria 10/README.md

 #### 3.4 Downloading the bit stream into the PAC card

-Next we will be looking for an available acceleration card, program it, compile the host C code and run the software program to display on the terminal.
+Next we will be looking for an available acceleration card, convert .aocx to unsigned (v1.2.1) program it, compile the host C code and run the software program to display on the terminal.

 To see what FPGA accelerator cards are available, we type the following into the terminal.